This is a rush transcript from "The Five," March 14, 2016. This copy may not be in its final form and may be updated.

 (BEGIN VIDEO CLIP)

-HILLARY CLINTON, D-PRESIDENTIAL CANDIDATE: He actually incites violence in the way that he urges his audience on, you know, talking about punching people, offering to pay legal bills.
+HILLARY CLINTON, PRESIDENTIAL CANDIDATE: He actually incites violence in the way that he urges his audience on, you know, talking about punching people, offering to pay legal bills.
 Donald Trump is responsible for what happens at his events.

-SEN. BERNIE SANDERS, I-VT., PRESIDENTIAL CANDIDATE: Donald Trump is a pathological liar.
+BERNIE SANDERS, PRESIDENTIAL CANDIDATE: Donald Trump is a pathological liar.
 We have never -- our campaign does not believe and never will encourage anybody to disrupt anything.
 I would hope that Mr. Trump tones it down big time.

 (END VIDEO CLIP)